Lab 2: Below C Level

 4b) Place resistors for segments

-Start by connecting the power and ground rails of your breadboard to make accessing power and ground more convenient.
-Custom-fit a red wire to connect the two power rails and a black wire for the ground rails.
+Start by connecting all of the breadboard power and ground rails to make accessing power and ground more convenient.
+Custom-fit a red wire that connects the upper power rail to the lower power rail and a black wire for the ground rails.
+If your breadboard has a mid-rail gap, connect over those with short red and black wires.
+The end result should be one fully connected rail for power and another for ground.

-Pro-tip: Watch how Liana uses her tools to neatly fit a wire between two set points:
+Watch in the video below how Liana uses her tools to neatly fit a wire between two set points.

 Fitting a wire